-Aichi International School (AIS) has a mission to provide children with a 21st century style of education.
-The three main pillars of this new “Global Society,” will be strong communication skills, healthy self-confidence, and a respect for others.
+Aichi International School (AIS) has a mission to foster globally-minded children with 21st century competencies.
+The three main pillars of the new “Global Society” will be strong communication skills, healthy self-confidence, and a respect for others.
 AIS is determined to foster these attributes within its students.

-AIS has a ten-year educational framework: four years of Kindergarten and six years of elementary school.
-This provides children the grounding for the possibility and planning of entering higher education.
-Also the number of students in the classroom ranges between 10 to 20, which allows students to learn more effectively and in more detail than in a larger class.
+AIS is built on a nine-year educational framework: three years of kindergarten and six years of elementary school.
+This provides children the grounding for post-elementary education and lifelong learning.
+The number of students in the classroom ranges between 10 to 20, allowing students to engage effectively in all areas of learning.

-AIS follows this overseas provincial curriculum to set the education standards for its teaching and learning program.
-The curriculum outlines the expectations for what students should know and be able to do at each grade and within each subject area.
-These expectations then form the basis of the tri-semester report cards and teacher-parent conference feedback for AIS families, with regard to children’s development and progression at Aichi International School.
+AIS sets its education standards for teaching and learning on its expectations for what students should know and be able to do at each grade and within each subject area.
+Their progression is followed in student portfolios, tri-semester report cards, and teacher-parent conference feedback for AIS families.

-This happens at the end of a teaching and learning block and provides students with opportunities to demonstrate what they have learned.
+Summative assessment happens at the end of a teaching and learning block and provides students with opportunities to demonstrate what they have learned.
 Internally at AIS, there are opportunities at the end of each unit of study in the core subjects of English Language Arts, Math and Life Science, for students to demonstrate their understanding of the topics they’ve been studying.
-As noted above there is also the annual external examination of the International School’s Assessment.

 Experienced and Certified Faculty

 At AIS, all teachers are required to possess certification to teach a full curriculum of study and child development.
 Trained overseas or in Japan, our teachers are experienced, passionate and caring.
 Each teacher guides students professionally, vigorously and purposefully utilizing their specialist field of studies.